mauricionobrega/platform-scaffold/README.md

 ## Automated end-to-end tests

-To verify that changes do not break the End to End checkout workflow:
+To verify that changes do not break the End to End checkout workflow.
-Note: Tests will have to be built/added as the project is being built.
+**Note** - Tests will have to be built/added as the project is being built.

 ```
 npm run smoke-test